modular-magician/terraform-provider-google-beta/website/docs/r/access_context_manager_service_perimeter.html.markdown

   (Optional)
   The list of APIs usable within the Service Perimeter.
   Must be empty unless `enableRestriction` is True.

+The `ingress_policies` block supports:

+* `ingress_to` -
+  (Required)
+  Defines the conditions on the ApiOperation and request destination that cause this IngressPolicy to apply.
+  Structure is documented below.

+* `ingress_from` -
+  (Required)
+  Defines the conditions on the source of a request causing this IngressPolicy to apply.
+  Structure is documented below.

+The `ingress_to` block supports:

+* `resources` -
+  (Required)
+  A list of resources, currently only projects in the form `projects/`, protected by this ServicePerimeter that are allowed to be accessed by sources defined in the corresponding IngressFrom.
+A request matches if it contains a resource in this list.
+If `*` is specified for resources, then this IngressTo rule will authorize access to all resources inside the perimeter, provided that the request also matches the `operations` field.

+* `operations` -
+  (Required)
+  A list of ApiOperations the sources specified in corresponding IngressFrom are allowed to perform in this ServicePerimeter.
+  Structure is documented below.

+The `operations` block supports:

+* `method_selectors` -
+  (Required)
+  API methods or permissions to allow.
+Method or permission must belong to the service specified by `service_name` field.
+A single MethodSelector entry with `*` specified for the `method` field will allow all methods AND permissions for the service specified in `service_name`.
+  Structure is documented below.

+* `service_name` -
+  (Required)
+  The name of the API whose methods or permissions the IngressPolicy or EgressPolicy want to allow.
+A single ApiOperation with `service_name` field set to `*` will allow all methods AND permissions for all services.

+The `method_selectors` block supports:

+* `permission` -
+  (Optional)
+  Value for `permission` should be a valid Cloud IAM permission for the corresponding `service_name` in ApiOperation.

+* `method` -
+  (Optional)
+  Value for `method` should be a valid method name for the corresponding `service_name` in ApiOperation.
+If `*` used as value for `method`, then ALL methods and permissions are allowed.

+The `ingress_from` block supports:

+* `identities` -
+  (Optional)
+  A list of identities that are allowed access through this ingress policy.
+Should be in the format of email address.
+The email address should represent individual user or service account only.

+* `sources` -
+  (Required)
+  Sources that this IngressPolicy authorizes access from.
+  Structure is documented below.

+* `identity_type` -
+  (Optional)
+  Specifies the type of identities that are allowed access from outside the perimeter.
+If left unspecified, then members of `identities` field will be allowed access.
+  Possible values are `IDENTITY_TYPE_UNSPECIFIED`, `ANY_IDENTITY`, `ANY_USER_ACCOUNT`, and `ANY_SERVICE_ACCOUNT`.

+The `sources` block supports:

+* `resource` -
+  (Optional)
+  A Google Cloud resource that is allowed to ingress the perimeter.
+Requests from these resources will be allowed to access perimeter data.
+Currently only projects are allowed.
+Format: `projects/{project_number}` The project may be in any Google Cloud organization, not just the organization that the perimeter is defined in. `*` is not allowed, the case of allowing all Google Cloud resources only is not supported.

+* `access_level` -
+  (Optional)
+  An AccessLevel resource name that allow resources within the ServicePerimeters to be accessed from the internet.
+AccessLevels listed must be in the same policy as this ServicePerimeter.
+Referencing a nonexistent AccessLevel will cause an error.
+If no AccessLevel names are listed, resources within the perimeter can only be accessed via Google Cloud calls with request origins within the perimeter.
+Example: `accessPolicies/MY_POLICY/accessLevels/MY_LEVEL`.
+If `*` is specified, then all IngressSources will be allowed.

+The `egress_policies` block supports:

+* `egress_from` -
+  (Required)
+  Defines conditions on the source of a request causing this EgressPolicy to apply.
+  Structure is documented below.

+* `egress_to` -
+  (Required)
+  Defines the conditions on the ApiOperation and destination resources that cause this EgressPolicy to apply.
+  Structure is documented below.

+The `egress_from` block supports:

+* `identities` -
+  (Optional)
+  A list of identities that are allowed access through this [EgressPolicy].
+Should be in the format of email address.
+The email address should represent individual user or service account only.

+* `identity_type` -
+  (Optional)
+  Specifies the type of identities that are allowed access to outside the perimeter.
+If left unspecified, then members of `identities` field will be allowed access.
+  Possible values are `IDENTITY_TYPE_UNSPECIFIED`, `ANY_IDENTITY`, `ANY_USER_ACCOUNT`, and `ANY_SERVICE_ACCOUNT`.

+The `egress_to` block supports:

+* `resources` -
+  (Required)
+  A list of resources, currently only projects in the form `projects/`, that match this to stanza.
+A request matches if it contains a resource in this list.
+If `*` is specified for resources, then this EgressTo rule will authorize access to all resources outside the perimeter.

+* `operations` -
+  (Required)
+  A list of ApiOperations that this egress rule applies to.
+A request matches if it contains an operation/service in this list.
+  Structure is documented below.

+The `operations` block supports:

+* `method_selectors` -
+  (Required)
+  API methods or permissions to allow.
+Method or permission must belong to the service specified by `service_name` field.
+A single MethodSelector entry with `*` specified for the `method` field will allow all methods AND permissions for the service specified in `service_name`.
+  Structure is documented below.

+* `service_name` -
+  (Required)
+  The name of the API whose methods or permissions the IngressPolicy or EgressPolicy want to allow.
+A single ApiOperation with `service_name` field set to `*` will allow all methods AND permissions for all services.

+The `method_selectors` block supports:

+* `permission` -
+  (Optional)
+  Value for `permission` should be a valid Cloud IAM permission for the corresponding `service_name` in ApiOperation.

+* `method` -
+  (Optional)
+  Value for `method` should be a valid method name for the corresponding `service_name` in ApiOperation.
+If `*` used as value for `method`, then ALL methods and permissions are allowed.

 The `spec` block supports: